Want a big-screen on a budget? Try this phone

 First off, those slim bezels make it look like a much more premium device than the affordable price suggests.
 It's wrapped in a full metal shell, which looks slick and feels great to hold.
 The deep blue colour stands out nicely against the slew of black and silver phones knocking about.
 The 2,160x1,080-pixel resolution makes text look pin sharp and it's easily bright enough to use under our harsh office lights.

 It's loaded with a quad-core, Huawei-made Kirin 659 processor with 4GB of RAM.
-It's certainly no match for the S8 or Pixel 2 ($649.99 at Best Buy) in benchmark scores, but in my tests I found it to be perfectly nippy enough for all your everyday emailing and Instagramming.
+It's certainly no match for the S8 or Pixel 2 in benchmark scores, but in my tests I found it to be perfectly nippy enough for all your everyday emailing and Instagramming.
 It handles demanding games like Riptide GP: Renegade and N.O.V.A Legacy well enough for casual gamers too.

 The rear 16-megapixel camera takes colourful shots with plenty of detail.
 Colours can be on the cold side, but there's a manual camera mode where you can adjust the white balance to get a nicer tone.

-A second lens provides depth information, letting you capture photos with shallow depth of field, and indeed there's a 'Portrait Mode' just like you'll find on the iPhone 8 Plus ($980.00 at Amazon.com) and X. It does a decent job of isolating your subject by giving the background an attractive blur.
-The cut out of your subject isn't as neat as the iPhones ($849.00 at Apple) manage, but it's more than good enough to add some cool effects to your portraits on Instagram.
+A second lens provides depth information, letting you capture photos with shallow depth of field, and indeed there's a 'Portrait Mode' just like you'll find on the iPhone 8 Plus ($1,479.00 at Apple) and X. It does a decent job of isolating your subject by giving the background an attractive blur.
+The cut out of your subject isn't as neat as the iPhones ($1,079.00 at Apple) manage, but it's more than good enough to add some cool effects to your portraits on Instagram.

 The 8-megapixel front-facing camera takes sharp shots and has quite a wide angle of view so you won't need to squash your friends in too closely to get everyone in view.